kyma-project/test-infra/docs/prow/security_commit_scanner.md

 ## Workflow

-This is how the workflow looks like from the developer's perspective:

-1. If you want, scan your commits locally, use 'gitleaks detect --log-opts="--all commitA..commitB"' Where commit A is SHA of main branch, and commit B is from top of your branch.
+1. To scan your commits locally, use `gitleaks detect --log-opts="--all commitA..commitB"`,  where commit A is SHA of branch `main`, and commit B is from the top of your branch.
-2. Submit a Pull Request.
+2. Submit a pull request.
 3. Review the results.

 ## Failure in test